ziqing1029/pysaml2/README.md

 ### External dependencies

 PySAML2 works with the [`xmlsec`][xmlsec] binary.
-Notice that support for xmlsec `1 1.3` was added with `v7.4.2`.

-`xmlsec` should be readily available in most Linux distributions:
+This should be readily available in most Linux distributions:

 ```shell
 $ apt-get install xmlsec1